|

 Blessing, the question for many young shield dwarves is not why they

-Constant warfare with orcs, goblins, trolls, and giants have imbued a
+should become adventurers, but why they should not.
+Shield Dwarf Characters Constant warfare with orcs, goblins, trolls, and giants have imbued a

 strong martial tradition in shield dwarf culture.
 Most dwarves learn to